Foix–Chavany–Marie syndrome: Techniques

 There are three general classes of tests utilized by physicians when determining a diagnosis for FCMS: (1) automatic-voluntary dissociation assessment, (2) psycholinguistic testing, and (3) neuropsychological testing.
 In addition, brain scanning techniques are utilized to observe whether ischemic abnormalities or lesions are present within the operculum region of the cortices.

 Automatic-voluntary dissociation assessment

 FCMS is largely characterized by the paralysis of voluntary movement in facial, lingual, pharyngeal, and masticatory muscles, while automatic, involuntary functions of these four muscle groups remain.
 Automatic functions are performed by inducing involuntary reflexes, such as palatal, laryngeal, blink, and gag reflexes.
 Other involuntary functions that are tested include spontaneous smiling, laughter, and yawning.
 Patients with the disorder are able to these functions under automatic, involuntary reflex.
-An individual’s ability to perform these functions voluntarily are tested determined through a series of commands by the physician.
+An individual's ability to perform these functions voluntarily are tested determined through a series of commands by the physician.
 Typically, individuals with the disorder are not able to perform any of these functions upon command.
-Dissociation between automatic and voluntary dissociation is indicated by an individuals’ ability to perform the involuntary, automatic functions, and their inability to perform the same actions, voluntary.
+Dissociation between automatic and voluntary dissociation is indicated by an individual's ability to perform the involuntary, automatic functions, and their inability to perform the same actions, voluntary.